AnomalyDiffusion: Few-Shot Anomaly Image Generation with Diffusion Model: Related Work

 {\bf Generative models.} VAEs~\cite{kingma2013vae} and GANs~\cite{goodfellow2014gan} have achieved great progress in image generation.
 Recently, diffusion model~\cite{nichol2021improveddif} demonstrates a more enhanced potential in generating images in a wide range of domains.
 Latent diffusion model (LDM)~\cite{rombach2022ldm} further improves the generation ability through compression of the diffusion space and obtains strong prior information by training on LAION dataset~\cite{schuhmann2021laion}.

 {\bf Few-shot image generation.} Few-shot image generation aims to generate diverse images with limited training data.
 Early methods propose modifying network weights~\cite{mo2020freeze}, using various regularization techniques~\cite{li2020few} and data augmentation~\cite{tran2021data} to prevent overfitting.
-To deal with the extremely limited data (less than 10), recent works ~\cite{ojha2021few,hu2023few-shotdiffusion} introduce new cross-domain consistency losses to keep the generated distribution.
-Textual Inversion ~\cite{gal2022textinversion} and Dreambooth~\cite{ruiz2023dreambooth} encode a few images into the textual space of a pre-trained LDM, but are unable to control the generated locations accurately.
+To deal with the extremely limited data (less than 10), recent works ~\cite{ojha2021few,wang2022ctlgan,hu2023few-shotdiffusion} introduce cross-domain consistency losses to keep the generated distribution.
+Textual Inversion ~\cite{gal2022textinversion} and Dreambooth~\cite{ruiz2023dreambooth} encode a few images into the textual space of a pre-trained LDM, but cannot control the generated locations accurately.